 Continue revising your screener questions until you’re capturing the best demographic for your study.

-Making changes to your study
+Making changes to your test plan

 If you need to make changes to your study, select Create similar test to revise your existing draft as needed.
 We recommend conducting another dry run study after making any significant changes before launching with a larger group of participants.